pauldennis2/TextQuest/JsonApiDoc.md

 * onDeath - when a monster dies
 * onTakeDamage - when a monster takes damage (does trigger when monster dies from damage)
 * onDisable - triggered when a monster is disabled (i.e. stunned)
+* onDealDamage - when a monster successfully deals damage to the hero

 #### Item Properties